The Role a Paralegal Plays in the Attorney’s Office and in the Courtroom

-As an attorney’s assistant a paralegal’s main aim is to help his or her attorney to prepare court cases.
+As an attorney’s assistant, a paralegal's main aim is to help his or her attorney to prepare court cases.
 Some of the responsibilities are quite similar to a lawyer.
-However, in the end a paralegal is not qualified to represent plaintiffs and defendants in court or to give any legal advice to the attorney’s clients.
+However, in the end, a paralegal is not qualified to represent plaintiffs and defendants in court or to give any legal advice to the attorney’s clients.

 Two kinds of paralegals

-A paralegal is a key support person for an attorney because all the background work to a case and throughout a trial is done by a paralegal.
+A paralegal is a key support person for an attorney because all the background works to a case and throughout a trial is done by a paralegal.
 The paralegal offers a wealth of information to the attorney about a case because he or she has carefully researched it in advance.
 At times, the paralegal is asked to sit in the spectator area of a courtroom so that his or her observations as the trial progresses can be reported to the attorney at the break.
-Sometimes, depending on the particular law firm’s policy, or the rules of the court, the paralegal might be asked to sit next to the counsel, making it easier for him or her to assist the attorney.
+Sometimes, depending on the particular law firm’s policy, or the rules of the court, the paralegal might be asked to sit next to the council, making it easier for him or her to assist the attorney.

 The paralegal often attends jury selections and takes notes about any potential jurors.
 He or she listens carefully to the responses offered to any questions asked by the judge and any attorneys in attendance during "voir dire."
 The paralegal may take note of the body language and facial expressions of the jurors, as their personality could have an influence on how they treat a defendant during a trial.
 Also, how the jurors respond to the personalities of the attorneys could have an influence on their attitudes.